swiftlang/swift/docs/StringManifesto.md

 Many of the current methods that do matching are overloaded to do the same logical operations in different ways, with the following axes:

-- Logical Operation: `find`, `split`, `replace`, match at start
+- Logical Operation: `find`, `split`, `replace`, match at start.
-- Kind of pattern: `CharacterSet`, `String`, a regex, a closure
+- Kind of pattern: `CharacterSet`, `String`, a regex, a closure.
 - Options, e.g. case/diacritic sensitivity, locale.
-Sometimes a part of the method name, and sometimes an argument
+Sometimes a part of the method name, and sometimes an argument.
 - Whole string or subrange.

 We should represent these aspects as orthogonal, composable components,